phetsims/phet-info/deployment-info/chipper-2.0.md

 ## Dev deployments

-**Normal dev deployments can only be done from master.
+**Normal dev deployments can only be done from main.
 If you want to deploy off of a branch, do a one-off deployment ** (with a clean working copy on the sim being deployed).
 To deploy a dev version, run:

 ```sh